-- Moreover, quota sampling is ideal when you want to investigate relationships or overlapping traits between segments.
+- Moreover, quota samples ideal when you want to investigate relationships or overlapping traits between segments.

-- The quota sampling method helps address some biases that are inherent in non-probability sampling, like survivorship bias.
+- The quota sampling method helps address some inherent biases in non-probability sampling, like survivorship bias.

 - Quota samples can help determine a more precise audience average than simple random sampling.